-The 29,4% of individuals who are not either working or acquiring the skills to work require an intervention that addresses both demand (job availability) and supply-side issues (access to quality education, training and skills development).
-In this respect, the City's interventions to stimulate the local economy in the catalytic sectors are critical, given the focus on creating opportunities for training and work placement.
-The City also supports income generation opportunities for the unemployed through the Expanded Public Works Programme (EPWP), having created a total of 193 895 such opportunities between July 2011 and June 2016.
+The 26,48% of individuals who are not either working or acquiring the skills to work require an intervention that addresses both demand (job availability) and supply-side issues (access to quality education, training and skills development).
+In this respect, the City's interventions to stimulate the local economy in the catalytic sectors8 are critical, given the focus on creating opportunities for training and work placement.
+The City also supports income generation opportunities for the unemployed through the Expanded Public Works Programme (EPWP), having created a total of 113 914 such opportunities between July 2012 and June 2015.

+With prices of goods and services increasing throughout the country, many households find it more difficult to meet their basic needs.
 Although job creation is not a direct local government mandate, the City of Cape Town has formed partnerships with other spheres of government, the private sector as well as cities around the world to encourage job creation in Cape Town by providing a more enabling business environment that attracts investment and economic growth.